Artistic Coloring: 3 Mistakes Everyone Makes with Popular Stamps and Line Art

 Google the stamp name to find 100 people who have colored red apples, blue water, or white snow.
 If you want to be an artist, you’ve got to break away from the kindergarten stereotypes.

-3. You are the storyteller!
+3. You are a storyteller!

 The stamp outlines are just a hint.
 Your job is to fill in the story.